Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Methods

 \subsection{Model Architecture}

-Hulu-Med is a unified, decoder-only multimodal large language model.
-Its architecture is engineered to process a diverse spectrum of medical inputs—including 2D images, 3D volumes, and videos—and generate coherent textual responses through a single, end-to-end framework.
-The model consists of four primary components: (1) a Rotary Position-Adaptive Visual Encoder, (2) a Text Tokenizer, (3) a Multimodal Projector, and (4) an LLM Decoder.
-The processing pipeline for multimodal inputs is described sequentially through these components.
+Hulu-Med is a unified VLM that enables processing a wide spectrum of medical input, including text, 2D images, 3D volumes, and videos, and generates coherent textual responses with a single, end-to-end framework.
+The model consists of four core components: (1) a rotary position-adaptive visual encoder, (2) a text tokenizer, (3) a multimodal projector, and (4) an LLM decoder.

-\paragraph{Rotary Position-Adaptive Visual Encoder} The visual processing pipeline begins with the Rotary Position-Adaptive Visual Encoder, designed to handle heterogeneous medical data by treating all visual inputs as a unified sequence of 2D image planes.
+\paragraph{Rotary Position-Adaptive Visual Encoder} The visual processing pipeline begins with the rotary position-adaptive visual encoder, designed to handle heterogeneous medical data by treating all visual inputs as a unified sequence of 2D image planes and adopting image patches as a universal processing unit.
 The encoder is a 27-layer Vision Transformer (ViT) with a hidden size of 1152, an intermediate MLP size of 4304, and 16 attention heads.
-Specifically, 3D medical volumes (e.g., CT, MRI) are decomposed into their constituent slices, and videos are sampled into frames.
-Each plane is then partitioned into a grid of non-overlapping 16x16 pixel patches, which are linearly embedded.
-A key innovation is the replacement of standard, fixed-size absolute positional embeddings with two-dimensional Rotary Position Embeddings (2D RoPE).
-To encode the relative position of a patch at grid coordinates $(m, n)$, we conceptually split each feature vector $\mathbf{x} \in \mathbb{R}^d$ into two halves, $\mathbf{x}_h, \mathbf{x}_w \in \mathbb{R}^{d/2}$, corresponding to height and width dimensions.
-We then apply 1D RoPE independently to each half.
-For a sub-vector $\mathbf{v}$ and a position $p \in \{m, n\}$, the transformation is defined by rotating pairs of features:
+Specifically, 3D medical volumes ({\em e.g.}, CT, MRI) are decomposed into their constituent slices, and videos are sampled into frames.
+Each plane is then partitioned into a grid of non-overlapping $16 \times 16$ pixel patches, which are linearly embedded.

+A key innovation is the replacement of standard, fixed-size absolute positional embeddings with 2D RoPE.
+To encode the relative position of a patch at grid coordinates $(m, n)$, we apply 1D RoPE along the height and width dimensions independently.
+Let $\mathbf{q} \in \mathbb{R}^d$ denote a query (or key) vector ($d$ is even).
+We partition these $d$ features into $d/2$ pairs, where dimensions $2i-1$ and $2i$ form the $i$-th pair for $i \in \{1, \dots, d/2\}$.
+For each spatial dimension $p \in \{m, n\}$, we apply a rotation transformation to each pair:

-for $i \in \{1, \dots, d/4\}$, where the frequencies are $\theta_i = 10000^{-2i/d}$.
-This is applied to both query and key vectors, embedding relative spatial information directly into the self-attention mechanism.
+where the frequencies are $\theta_i = 10000^{-2i/d}$.
+The first $d/2$ dimensions encode the height position $m$, while the remaining $d/2$ dimensions encode the width position $n$.
+This design embeds relative spatial information directly into the self-attention mechanism without requiring learned positional embeddings, enabling the encoder to process images of arbitrary resolutions and aspect ratios within a single unified framework.